YugoOtani/scheme-interpreter/README.md

 2. run `cargo run` in `rust-2023`, `rust-2024` directory.

 ## TODO
-* Garbage Collection is not implemented properly.
+* Garbage Collection is not implemented.
-* AST should be changed to S-Expression in order to implement macro effectively.
-* Symbol table is implemented as a HashMap, but other data structure should be used.